turingschool/curriculum/source/level_1/jsattend.markdown

 ### Step 2: Cleaning up the Output

 Getting there, but not quite right.
-I want it to look like `ND: 11`, not have `ND` and `11` on different lines.
+We want it to look like `ND: 11`, not have `ND` and `11` on different lines.
 Look at the `each` loop where we have the lines `puts state` and `puts counter`.
 Take out those two and replace them with this interpolated string:

 ```ruby
 puts "#{state}: #{counter}"